nirin/msbuild-sdks/Sources/MSBuild.NET.Inbox.Sdk/ReadMe.md

    Then, all of your project files, from that directory forward, uses the version from the `global.json` file.
    This would be a preferred solution for all the projects in your solution.

-   Then again, you might want to override the version for just one project _OR_ if you have only one project in your solution (without adding `global.json`), you can do so like this:
+   Then again, you might want to override the version for just one project **OR** if you have only one project in your solution (_without adding `global.json`_), you can do so like this:

    ```xml
    <Project Sdk="MSBuild.NET.Inbox.Sdk/1.0.0">
      <!-- Properties/Items/Targets -->
    </Project>
    ```

-That's it.
-After that, you can use the `Build` target to build the projects.
-E.g.: `msbuild -t:Build ...`
+That's it!
+After that, you can use the `Build` target to build the projects: e.g., `msbuild -t:Build ...`.

 #### Important to Note